Benoît Maire

 Benoît Maire (born 22 October 1978 in Pessac) is a French visual artist who works in film, sculpture, painting, photography, collage, and performance art.
 He is known for treating theory as an art form in its own right.

 Biography

 Benoît Maire studied visual art and philosophy at Michel de Montaigne University Bordeaux 3, at the Villa Arson in Nice, and at the Sorbonne where he began doctoral studies in philosophy, which he subsequently abandoned in 2006.
 He also did graduate work at Le Pavillon, Palais de Tokyo in Paris.

+He was a resident at the Villa Medici in Rome in 2021-2022.